Class Four News

 • Art

-• Collaborative Mixed Media Posters: Working in groups to create large posters with a theme of celebration
+• Completing Collaborative Mixed Media Posters: Working in groups to create large posters with a theme of celebration

 • Music